 Medical Laboratory Technician Specializations & Degree Types

-In order to start a career as a medical laboratory technician, aspiring professionals must earn an associate of science degree.
+To start a career as a medical laboratory technician, aspiring professionals must earn an associate of science degree.
 While it is most common to complete this degree in medical laboratory technology, some students may complete a general associate of science and then earn an additional certificate in medical laboratory technology.
 Associate degrees consist of either 60 semester-hours (or 90 quarter-credits), while certificate programs may only require half that many.

 While neither the degree nor the certificate is required to work in this field, it is a requirement for certification and most employers.